-An observant reader might have noticed two peculiarities: (1) what if the time deviation between sender and receiver happens to compensate for the transmission delay and (2) in an environment where network packets might get lost, how exactly can we calculate the maximum transmission delay for an operation?
+An observant reader might have noticed two peculiarities:

+- What if the time deviation between sender and receiver happens to compensate for the transmission delay? - In an environment where network packets might get lost, how exactly can we calculate the maximum transmission delay for an operation?

-The answer to the first question is that the time deviation might indeed compensate for the network delay between a given sender and receiver pair.
-This makes it possible for the sender to have a response time equal to zero while the receiver does not experience short term inconsistencies.
-However, further reflection reveals that this works only in a broadcast environment, with a single sender which never changes.
-We consider this restriction too limiting for almost all applications involving continuous distributed interactive media.
+The answer to the first question is that the time deviation might indeed compensate for the network delay between a given sender and receiver.
+This makes it possible for the sender to have a response time equal to zero while the receiver does not experience short-term inconsistencies.